 The Accreditation Council for Psychoanalytic Education (ACPEinc) is committed to preserving diversity within its uniform system.
-The accreditation process demonstrates how an institute or program implements the core Standards in light of its distinctive theory and training tradition.
+The accreditation process demonstrates how a psychoanalytic education and training program implements the Standards in light of its distinctive theory and training tradition.
 Read the FAQ for answers to common questions.

 Benefits of External Accreditation

 - Provides parity with colleagues in other academic and health care disciplines.

 - Accreditation by an independent external agency increases credibility of a program in eyes of public and government.

 - Supports development of common educational standards and guidelines – encourages conversation among diverse schools.

 Sine Qua Non

 As a prerequisite for accreditation, programs are REQUIRED to assure that the psychoanalysis of candidates and of the patients treated by candidates under supervision will be conducted at a frequency of three (3) to five (5) sessions per week, on separate days, for a minimum of forty (40) weeks during a year and for a minimum of three hundred (300) hours.

 The ACPEinc is an autonomous agency that accredits psychoanalytic education and training programs.
 As a matter of policy it will extend accreditation only to programs that are authorized to provide an educational program by the State in which they are located.
 Programs must provide documentation demonstrating that they are authorized to operate in the state they are located.
 Programs must provide documentation that the institution or center in which they are embedded is authorized to operate in the State in which it is located.